tpalzkill/function_ish/README.md

 - Open the `part1/bonus.js` file in your text editor.
 - You know the drill :)

+### But wait, there's more!

+Part 2 is under construction...

 ### Submitting your work

 When you're ready to submit your work: